ONNX Quantization#

 Arguments

-: (String) This parameter specifies the file path of the input model that is to be pre-processed for quantization.
+input_model_path: (String) Specifies the file path of the input model that is to be pre-processed for quantization.

-: (Boolean) This flag indicates whether to skip the model optimization step.
-If set to True, model optimization will be skipped, which may cause ONNX shape inference failure for some models.
+skip_optimization: (Boolean) Indicates whether to skip the model optimization step.
+If set to True, model optimization is skipped, which may cause ONNX shape inference failure for some models.
 The default value is False.

-: (Boolean) This flag indicates whether to skip the ONNX shape inference step.
+skip_onnx_shape: (Boolean) Indicates whether to skip the ONNX shape inference step.
 The symbolic shape inference is most effective with transformer-based models.
 Skipping all shape inferences may reduce the effectiveness of quantization, as a tensor with an unknown shape cannot be quantized.
 The default value is False.

-: (Boolean) This flag indicates whether to skip the symbolic shape inference step.
+skip_symbolic_shape: (Boolean) Indicates whether to skip the symbolic shape inference step.
 Symbolic shape inference is most effective with transformer-based models.
 Skipping all shape inferences may reduce the effectiveness of quantization, as a tensor with an unknown shape cannot be quantized.
 The default value is False.

-: (Boolean) This flag determines whether to automatically merge symbolic dimensions when a conflict occurs during symbolic shape inference.
+auto_merge: (Boolean) Determines whether to automatically merge symbolic dimensions when a conflict occurs during symbolic shape inference.
 The default value is False.

-: (Integer) This parameter specifies the maximum integer value that is to be considered as boundless for operations like slice during symbolic shape inference.
+int_max: (Integer) Specifies the maximum integer value that is to be considered as boundless for operations like slice during symbolic shape inference.
 The default value is 2**31 - 1.

-: (Boolean) This flag indicates whether to guess the output rank to be the same as input 0 for unknown operations.
+guess_output_rank: (Boolean) Indicates whether to guess the output rank to be the same as input 0 for unknown operations.
 The default value is False.

-: (Integer) This parameter controls the level of detailed information logged during inference.
+verbose: (Integer) Controls the level of detailed information logged during inference.

 0 turns off logging (default)